MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-run-as-profiles.md

 - **Microsoft SQL Server SQL Credentials Run As Profile**

-  This profile is used for [Agentless monitoring](ssmp-monitoring-modes.md#configuring-agentless-monitoring-mode) mode only.
+  This profile is used for [agentless monitoring](ssmp-monitoring-modes.md#configuring-agentless-monitoring-mode) mode only.

 Do not bind accounts to the **Microsoft SQL Server SQL Credentials Run As Profile** if you monitor SQL Server in agent or mixed monitoring modes, as only a basic action account can be bound to this profile.
 Also, do not use a Windows account or non-basic account with this profile.

 When using agent or mixed monitoring mode, all discoveries, monitors, and tasks use accounts from the **Default Action Account** Run As profile.

-If the default action account for a given system does not have necessary permissions to discover and monitor instances of SQL Server, such systems can be bound to more specific credentials defined in **Microsoft SQL Server** Run As profiles.
+If the default action account for a given system does not have necessary permissions to discover and monitor instances of SQL Server, such systems can be bound to more specific credentials defined in **Microsoft SQL Server** Run As Profiles.

 ## Enabling Allow Log On Locally Security Policy

 If the domain account is used as an action account for this management pack, enable the **Allow log on locally** policy for this account for both SQL Server on Windows and on Linux.
 For more information on how to configure this policy, see [Allow Log On Locally](https://docs.microsoft.com/windows/security/threat-protection/security-policy-settings/allow-log-on-locally).

-## Configuring Run As Profiles for Agent and Mixed Monitoring Modes
+## Agent and Mixed Monitoring Modes

 To configure Run As profiles, use one of the following scenarios: